A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation: Evaluation

-We analyzed the performance penalty caused by the interference strategies, such as process delay and process priority decrease on all 23 benchmark software whose execution could be scripted.
-Highly interactive software were tested manually and showed negligible overhead.
+We also analyzed the performance penalty caused by the perturbation strategies, such as process delay and process priority decrease on all 23 benchmark software whose execution could be scripted (see Table 2 in the Appendix \cite{appendix} for a list of these benchmark software).
+Highly interactive software was tested manually and showed negligible performance overhead.
 Figure \ref{fig:runtime} shows the average runtime overhead for software whose execution could be scripted running in the uncertain environment.
-For runtimes ranging from 0 to 0.01 seconds, the average penalty is 8\%; for runtimes ranging from 0.1 to 1 seconds, the average penalty is 4\%; for runtimes longer than 10 seconds, the average penalty is 1.8\%.
-This shows that the longer the runtime, the smaller the overhead is.
-One hypothesis is that software with longer execution time are usually CPU-bound programs performing time-consuming calculations.
-Because most of the system calls in the interference set are I/O related, CPU-bound programs are perturbed less and thus smaller overhead are incurred.
+For runtimes ranging from 0 to 0.01 seconds, the average penalty was 8\%; for runtimes ranging from 0.1 to 1 seconds, the average penalty was 4\%; for runtimes longer than 10 seconds, the average penalty was 1.8\%.
+This shows that the longer the runtime, the smaller the performance overhead.
+One hypothesis is that software with longer execution time is usually CPU-bound.
+Because most of the system calls in the perturbation set are I/O related, CPU-bound programs end up being perturbed less intensively.

-We also tested 26 benign applications with different workloads running in the standard and the uncertain environment.
-The workloads contained three levels: \textit{light}, \textit{medium} and \textit{heavy}, which corresponded to \textit{test}, \textit{train}, and \textit{ref} level for SPEC CPU2006, and first, middle-most, and last-level in the Phoronix Test Suite.
-On all three different workloads, our results showed that 2 benign software were adversely affected by non-intrusive strategies and 9 software were affected by intrusive strategies (see Table \ref{tab:workload}).
-Further, there were no significant changes on the percentages of total system calls perturbed, connection-related system calls perturbed and buffer-related system calls perturbed with the change of workloads for both types of interference strategies.
-The results indicate that the workload type of the tested software does not impact the program outcome in the uncertain environment for the two sets of interference strategies we used.
+We also tested 26 benign applications with different workloads running in the standard and uncertain environment (see Table 2 in the Appendix \cite{appendix} for the list of these applications).
+The workloads were characterized under three levels: \textit{light}, \textit{medium} and \textit{heavy}, which corresponded to \textit{test}, \textit{train}, and \textit{ref} level for SPEC CPU2006, and first, middle-most, and last-level in the Phoronix Test Suite.
+On all three different workloads, our results showed that two benign software were adversely affected by non-intrusive strategies and nine software were affected by intrusive strategies (see Table \ref{tab:workload}).
+Further, there were no significant changes on the percentages of total system calls perturbed, connection-related system calls perturbed and buffer-related system calls perturbed with the change of workloads for both types of perturbation strategies.
+The results indicate that the workload type of the tested software does not impact the program outcome in the uncertain environment for the two sets of perturbation strategies we used.